 The fair values of quoted AFS financial assets have been determined by reference to published prices in an active market.
-The changes in the fair value arising from these AFS financial assets amounted to P620.3 million gain in 2014, P146.1 million loss in 2013 and P608.3 million gain in 2012 and are presented as part of Net Unrealized Fair Value Gains (Losses) on AFS Financial Assets in the consolidated statements of comprehensive income.
+The changes in the fair value arising from these AFS financial assets amounted to P1,101.7 million loss in 2015, P620.3 million gain in 2014 and P146.1 million loss in 2013 and are presented as part of Net Unrealized Fair Value Gains (Losses) on AFS Financial Assets in the consolidated statements of comprehensive income.

-Upon disposal of various AFS financial assets, the Group realized gains amounting to P41.9 million, P128.2 million and P272.1 million in 2014, 2013 and 2012, respectively, and is presented as Gain on sale of investment in AFS financial assets under Finance and Other Income account in the consolidated statements of comprehensive income (see Note 26).
+Upon disposal of various AFS financial assets, the Group realized gains amounting to P41.9 million and P128.2 million in 2014 and 2013, respectively, and loss amounting to P34.6 million in 2015.
+These are included under Finance and Other Income and Finance Costs and Other Charges account in the consolidated statements of comprehensive income (see Note 26).